Last updated on: April 12th, 2023

 Every employee is entitled to and shall be granted a leave of absence from employment of up to 28 weeks to care for or support to a family member of the employee if a qualified medical practitioner or qualified nurse practitioner issues a certificate stating that the family member has a serious medical condition with a significant risk of death within 26 weeks from the day the certificate was issued.

-A leave of absence under this section may only be taken in periods of not less than one week’s duration.
+A leave of absence may only be taken in periods of not less than one week’s duration.
 The aggregate amount of leave that may be taken by two or more employees under this section in respect of the care or support of the same family member shall not exceed 28 weeks in the period referred.

 Leave Related to Critical Illness of a Child